Course Title: Intelligent Decision Making

 Overview of Learning Resources

-The course will be supported via RMIT's online Learning Management System (LMS) which will provide the specific learning resources, including papers, videos, software to be used, etc.
+The course will be supported via RMIT's online Learning Management System (LMS) and other tools and systems.
+Specific learning resources, including papers, videos, software to be used, etc. will be provided.

 Overview of Assessment